How to Spend a Perfect Artsy Traveler Day in Athens

 In the early morning, Paris is quiet.
 A few locals walk briskly to jobs, a street cleaner trundles past, the book stalls overlooking the Seine are shuttered, the cafes are just opening, and the heavenly scent of coffee and fresh croissants competes with the evocative smells of the river and old stone.

-I like to walk east toward the Île de la Cité to see the morning sun shining on the façade of Notre-Dame Cathedral.
-Later in the day, the area in front of the cathedral will be mobbed with tourists, but for an hour or so I have the view to myself.
+Later in the day, the area in front of the cathedral will be mobbed with tourists, but for an hour or so in the early morning, you’ll have the view to yourself.

 View of the River Seine and Notre Dame Cathedral in Paris